divelab/GPT/README.md

-# Label-free Prediction
+# Global Pixel Transformers

-This is the code for our recent work that develops a new method for label-free prediction from fluorescent images.
+This is the code for our recent work that develops a new method for Global Pixel Transformers for Virtual Staining.
 The code is created and modified based upon the work from Google.
 The code to their work is at https://github.com/google/in-silico-labeling.